 Find Your Place

-Our residence communities are as diverse as the people who live in them.
-We offer everything from traditional halls, to multi-bedroom suites and apartment-style living for every personality and budget.
+Our residential communities are as diverse as the people who live in them.
+We offer everything from traditional halls, to multi-bedroom suites, and apartment-style living for every personality and budget.

 You can live with friends or meet new ones and learn from those who are a few years ahead of you.
-We offer Living Learning Communities as well as Special Interest Housing that allow you the opportunity to live with people who share similar interests.
+We offer Living-Learning Communities as well as themed floors that allow you the opportunity to live with people who share similar interests.
 Traditional housing helps you build a network across all fields to carry with you in your future career.

 Located in the heart of Clifton, Calhoun Hall is known for its diverse and engaging atmosphere.
 Its community areas and study floor make it the perfect place to meet neighbors, cultivate friendships, and get involved within the UC community!

 Campus Rec Center is perfect for students that desire productivity and focus in their day to day life.
 It is located on MainStreet connected to the Rec Center and CenterCourt dining center, making it the perfect environment for motivation.

 CP Cincy is a vibrant community in a multi-building apartment complex with lots of amenities, including cardio, yoga and weight rooms, plus study areas.